mattlean/sleep-score/README.md

 ## Grading $D$ (Time Asleep Grade)

-$D$ represents the **time asleep grade** which uses the time asleep metric from the given sleep session and evaluates it against your time asleep goals.
+$D$ represents the **time asleep grade** which uses the time asleep metric from the given sleep session and evaluates it against your time asleep thresholds.

-Let's say our time asleep metric is 7 hours and grade it against our time asleep goals:
+Let's say our time asleep metric is 7 hours and grade it against our previously defined thresholds:

 | Grade     | Goal Example | Window of Duration | Points |
 | --------- | ------------ | ------------------ | ------ |